oracal/oracal.github.com/source/_posts/2013-06-28-xml-c-plus-plus-examples.markdown

 - uses a data binding technique with generated code from an xsd schema file
 - a very small amount of code is required to effectively use the library
 - requires an xsd
-- uses generated code, which will need to be regenerated everytime there is a schema change
+- uses generated code, which will need to be regenerated every time there is a schema change
 - simple to use
 - restrictive license